drduh/macOS-Security-and-Privacy-Guide/README.md

 # FileVault

-All Mac models with Apple silicon encrypt storage by default.
-Enabling [FileVault](https://support.apple.com/guide/mac-help/mh11785/mac) makes it so that you need to enter a password in order to access the data on your drive.
+All Apple silicon Macs encrypt storage by default.
+Enabling [FileVault](https://support.apple.com/guide/mac-help/mh11785/mac) requires a password before macOS can access the encrypted volume.
 The EFF has a guide on generating [strong but memorable passwords](https://www.eff.org/dice).

 The FileVault password also acts as a [firmware password](https://support.apple.com/en-us/102384) which prevents booting from anything other than the designated startup disk, accessing [Recovery](https://support.apple.com/guide/mac-help/macos-recovery-a-mac-apple-silicon-mchl82829c17/15.0/mac/15.0#mchl5abfbb29), and [reviving](https://support.apple.com/en-us/108900) it with DFU mode.

-FileVault will ask you to set a recovery key in case you forget the password.
-Keep this key stored somewhere safe.
+FileVault will prompt to set a recovery key - store this key somewhere safe.
 You will have the option to use iCloud to unlock the disk; however, anyone with access to this iCloud account will be able to unlock it as well.

 # Lockdown Mode

 macOS offers [Lockdown Mode](https://support.apple.com/105120), a security feature that disables several features across the OS, significantly reducing attack surface for attackers while keeping the OS usable.
 You can read about exactly what is disabled and decide for yourself if it is acceptable to you.

-When Lockdown Mode is on, you can disable it per site in Safari on trusted sites.
+When Lockdown Mode is enabled, Safari has an option to exclude individual trusted websites from its restrictions.

 # Firewall